Definitions You Need To Know

 Annual benefits are the benefits to be paid yearly in the form of a straight life annuity (with no extra benefits)

-under a plan to which employees do not contribute and under which no rollover contributions are made.
+under a plan to which employees don't contribute and under which no rollover contributions are made.

 A business is an activity in which a profit motive is present and economic activity is involved.
 Service as a newspaper

-carrier under age 18 or as a public official is not a business.
+carrier under age 18 or as a public official isn’t a business.